Starters/ Salads

 By SS Shiva Serves: 4

-Fresh nopal juice can lowering blood sugar, healing wounds, and reducing cholesterol.
-The nopal’s plant family has Opuntia dillenii, many antioxidant and anti-inflammatory properties, like soothe pain, boost immune activity, and protect the liver.
-In Mexico, practitioners of traditional medicine have used both parts of the nopal plant for treating and preventing a range of conditions and symptoms, such as glaucoma, wounds, fatigue, liver conditions, ulcers
+Fresh nopal juice can lower blood sugar, heal wounds, and reduce cholesterol.
+The nopal plant, belonging to the Opuntia genus, is rich in antioxidants and anti-inflammatory compounds that help soothe pain, boost immune activity, and protect the liver.
+In Mexico, traditional medicine practitioners have used various parts of the nopal plant to treat and prevent conditions such as glaucoma, wounds, fatigue, liver issues, and ulcers.

 Ingredients